 The classroom teaching and workshop instruction for this course is delivered from Solent University's East Park Terrace campus, located in Southampton city centre.
 All mandatory STCW maritime safety training courses are delivered from the Warsash campus.

-54 UCAS tariff points
+Find out more54 UCAS tariff points

 All cadetship programmes welcome applications from UK and International applicants as long as they meet the academic and PSRB requirements.
 Warsash Maritime School welcomes a diverse range of students and the school is committed to delivering a uniform experience to all students.